Gongsta/Poker-AI/README.md

 - `/assets` contains assets used to run Poker on PyGame
 - `/research` contains more background information and code that I wrote before writing the full-on Heads-On Poker

+### High-Level overview of how this AI tries to beat Poker
+The main idea of the Poker algorithm is storing a strategy profile for "every possible scenario" to maximize our reward at all stages of a poker round.
+In Poker No-Limit Hold'Em has, this means we would store $10^{161}$ sets of strategy profiles.
+That is simply not feasible.
+Hence, the first step is to find a way to abstract scenarios.

+There are two common types of abstraction: information (i.e. cards) abstraction and action (i.e. bet size) abstraction.

+For action abstraction, I have decided to simplify the actions to fold (f), check (k), call (c), small-bet (0.5x pot), medium-bet (1x pot), large-bet (2x pot), and all-in.
+Card Abstractions are bucketed in 169 (pre-flop), 5000 (flop), 5000 (turn), and 5000 (river).

 ### Concepts
+##### Evaluating Performance
 How to evaluate the performance of the Poker AI?
 There are 3 main ways to measure the quality of a poker agent:
 1. Measure it against other poker agents
+	- This is done through `slumbot/slumbot_api.py`
 2. Measure it against humans
 3. Measure it against a “best response” agent that always plays the best response to see how well the agent does in the worst case